 Patient information leaflets

-We have created a range of patient information leaflets on topics relating to blood transfusion, as well as some of its alternatives and information for children.
+We have created a range of leaflets on topics relating to blood transfusion, as well as some of its alternatives and information for children.

 These are designed to inform patients and support your shared decision making conversations in clinical practice.